hellocathleen/react-app/README.md

 Point Break offers simplified surf forecasts on their home page so you can have a heads-up on what the swell and wind will be like up to six days in advance.
 We've included a star-rating system so that you can interpret the forecast more easily if you're new to reading these types of forecasts.

 Point Break presents a simple, clean user interface for quick and easy navigation.
-Stop checking the weather every day - sign up, sit back, and allow Point Break to let you know when to grab your board and go.
+Stop checking multiple weather sources every day.
+Sign up, sit back, and allow Point Break to let you know when to grab your board and go.

 ## Demo

 ![Home](https://github.com/hellocathleen/react-app/blob/cathleen/public/screenshots/Home.png?raw=true)
-* Register, log in, or view this week's forecasts.
+* Register, log in, or view this week's forecasts for 10 of Vancouver Island's best beaches.

 ![Forecast](https://github.com/hellocathleen/react-app/blob/cathleen/public/screenshots/Forecasts.png?raw=true)
 * Check the swell and wind conditions up to six days in advance for Vancouver Island beaches.
+Click the arrow to expand the window and see the whole week's forecast.

 ![Register](https://github.com/hellocathleen/react-app/blob/cathleen/public/screenshots/Register.png?raw=true)
 * Register so you can receive notifications for your favorite Vancouver Island beaches.